sourcegraph/handbook/content/engineering/search/iteration_log.md

     - Metrics logging is reviewed and approved by @ebrodymoore and @rrhyne.
 - **Work log:**
     - 2020-09-25: Fixes for the first round of user testing have been implemented in a [PR](https://github.com/sourcegraph/sourcegraph/pulls/attfarhan), approved by @limitedmage and awaiting review from @rrhyne and @lguychard.
 Metrics have been reviewed and approved by @ebrodymoore and rrhyne.
+    - 2020-10-02: All outcomes were met.
+Design has and continues to run more user testing, and there have not been additional changes requested.

 ### Search expressions

 - **Owner(s):** Rijnard